Afri-Dev/Natu-Sambilile/README.md

 Unlike traditional e-learning platforms, this system uses Semantic Web principles to understand the relationships between topics.
 This allows it to:

-- Recommend the next best topic to study
+- Recommend the next best topic to study.
-- Adapt to individual learning paths and pace
+- Adapt to individual learning paths and pace.
-- Organize content based on meaning rather than static categories
+- Organize content based on meaning rather than static categories.

 ---

 ## Features

-- Semantic content organization
+- Semantic content organization.
-- Intelligent course recommendations
+- Intelligent course recommendations.
-- Ontology-based knowledge representation
+- Ontology-based knowledge representation.
-- Interactive and dynamic learning paths
+- Interactive and dynamic learning paths.
-- Adaptive content delivery based on learner behavior
+- Adaptive content delivery based on learner behavior.

 ---